weycash-project/weycash/README.md

 https://monacoin.org

-What is Monacoin?
+What is Weycash?
 ----------------

-Monacoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Monacoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Weycash is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Weycash uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 WeyCash Core is the name of open source software which enables the use of this currency.